n7wilson/galaxy-tooldev-docs/docs/00_QuickStart.md

 Google Cloud Platform Quick Start
 ---------------------------------

-### 1. Create Your Project
+### 1. Setup Your Google Account and Create Your Project

-First go to https://console.developers.google.com to view your projects.
-If you do not already have a project use the 'Create Project' button.

-${image?fileName=Google_Developer_Create_Project.png}
+_Note: this setup uses the Beta version of the Google Developers Console.
+If you are using the old version the instructions will be slightly different._

+First go to https://console.developers.google.com and sign in with your Google account.
+You will be brought to the Google Developers Console (also known as the Google Compute Engine or GCE), the home page for setting up and managing your Virtual Machines through Google.

+${image?fileName=Google_First_Login.png}

+Once you have logged in to your Google Developer Console you need to sign up for a free trial by clicking the big blue button in the top righthand corner.
+This will require you to enter in credit card information but NO CHARGES WILL BE MADE unless you decide to upgrade your account before the end of the trial.
+_Note: the free trial lasts for 60 days or 300$ worth of credits, after which we will be providing credits to each team for use in the rest of the Challenge_

+After signing up for the free trial Google will automatically create a project for you, which you can rename by going to the projects drop down list titled 'My First Project', selecting 'Manage all projects' and the clicking the rename button for your project.

+${image?fileName=Google_projects_list.png}

+${image?fileName=Google_manage_projects.png}

-Once you have created your project go to the Home page, which should look like this:
+Once you have renamed your project go to the Home page, which should look like this:

-${image?fileName=Google_Developer_Home.png}
+${image?fileName=Google_Developer_Home_with_project.png}

-For Google Cloud Platform, a Project is an area to organize members, cloud resources such as GCE instances, and billing.
-Every GCP project has an ID and number.
-You can choose your own ID, but the number will be assigned automatically by GCP.
+For Google Compute Engine, a Project is an area to organize members, access cloud resources such as VM instances, and review your billing.
+Every GCE project has an ID and number.
+You can choose your own ID, but the number will be assigned automatically by GCE.

+To build your VM instance you will first need to create an image that your VM instance will be built from and a data disk that will be used as storage.

-### Load the Planemo Image Into Your Project.
+### 2. Load the Planemo Image Into Your Project.

-Next you will need to load the planemo image by going to Compute -> Compute Engine -> Images -> New Image in the left hand menu.
+Next you will need to load the planemo image, the image we have provided for all Challenge participants with the necessary software to  by clicking the Gallery button in the top lefthand corner
+${image?fileName=gallery_button.png}
+and then going to Compute -> Compute Engine.
+This will initialize your Compute Engine, which will take a few minutes.
+_Note: you can check the status of any actions you have performed in GCE by looking in the 'Activities' panel in the bottom righthand corner_

+${image?fileName=Google_activities_panel.png}

+> If you receive a message saying there was an 'Unknown Error' refresh your browser, go back the the Compute Engine.
+If you are brought to the VM instances page then everything has completed correctly.

+Once this is finished select Images in the panel on the lefthand side and click 'New Image' at the top of the page.
 Change the following values in the form and then press "Create"

     * Name: planemo-machine-image
-    * Source type: Cloud storage object
+    * Source type: Cloud Storage file
-    * Cloud storage object path: `galaxyproject_images/planemo_machine_smc.image.tar.gz`
+    * Cloud Storage file: `galaxyproject_images/planemo_machine_smc.image.tar.gz`

 ${image?fileName=Google_Developer_Create_Image.png}

-###3.
-Create your data disk.
+### 3. Create Your Data Disk.

 Now we need to create the disk to store your data on.
-Go to  Compute -> Compute Engine -> Disks -> New Disk in the menu and change the following information in the form then press "Create" (as you did before).
+In your Compute Engine select Disks in the panel on the lefthand side and click 'Create a disk'.

+Change the following information in the form then press "Create" (as you did before).
     * Name: planemo-data
     * Zone: choose your preferred zone but be sure to make note of it and use the same zone when creating your VM
     * Source type: None (blank disk)